Lillie-Kacir/Artificial-Intelligence-Final-Project-Handwriting-Recognition/README.md

 Additionally, a Flask-based web application provides a user-friendly interface for uploading images and receiving transcribed text without using the command line.
 The web app features a space-themed UI with drag-and-drop upload, real-time processing, and automatic file download.
 This can be used instead of the Railway app in case it is down.

+## Testing
+As this project was built through agentic engineering, there had to be structures put in place to ensure the integrity of the code could be managed.
+To do this, we created a small-scale demo that could be deployed for testing changes in the code that were implemented with AI.
+Additionally, any code that was generated with AI or troubleshooting guided by AI was carefully examined line-by-line where feasible to ensure the quality of the code.
+You will find the demo available below.

 ## Quick start

 Create and activate/install with your virtualenv (or use `.venv/bin/...` commands directly):